kpratt97/-osticket-prereqs/README.md

 <br />
 <br />
 <p align="center">
-Step 6: Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain  :
+Step 6: Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain computer will restart. :
 <br/>
 <br />
 <br />